-This manuscript analyzes the performance of three data-driven methods for isotropic and anisotropic hyperelastic materials that automatically satisfy objectivity and polyconvexity of the strain energy.
+This manuscript analyzes the performance of three data-driven methods for isotropic and anisotropic hyperelastic materials that automatically satisfy objectivity, material symmetries, and polyconvexity of the strain energy.
 Traditional closed-form models rely on selecting few functional terms to capture the response of a material in a parsimonious way with few parameters to fit.
-Closedform expressions are an elegant solution but also have the major downside of sacrificing accuracy.
+Closed-form expressions are an elegant solution but also have the major downside of sacrificing accuracy.
 Data-driven methods have the flexibility to perfectly interpolate data.
-However, a paucity in their adoption is the difficulty to guarantee basic physics constraints that are front and center in the design of expert models [15, 37].
-Objectivity and polyconvexity are the key requirements to represent realistic materials.
+However, a paucity in their adoption is the difficulty to guarantee basic physics constraints that are front and center in the design of expert models [16, 40].
+Objectivity, material symmetries, and polyconvexity are key requirements to represent realistic materials.
 The CANN, ICNN, and NODE models studied here are constructed in such a way that they a priori satisfy these essential physics constraints.
 Therefore, these three methods have the potential to revolutionize modeling and simulation of highly nonlinear materials.
 We show that the three methods can interpolate rubber and skin benchmark datasets for isotropic and anisotropic hyperelasticity.
 They capture the data almost perfectly and have some capacity to extrapolate when trained on part of the data.
 The second derivatives are smooth, which is needed for equilibrium and implicit dynamic solvers.
 The models show the expected trade-off between accuracy and number of parameters.
-Overall, either of the three modeling frameworks is suitable for fully data-driven material modeling.
+The physics-constrained methods outperform unconstrained neural networks, particularly during extrapolation tests.
+Overall, either of the three modeling frameworks, CANN, ICNN or NODE based model, is suitable for fully data-driven material modeling.